 * First-time students need to arrive early.
 Arrive at least 15 minutes before class so that you don’t feel rushed and also to give you the opportunity to meet the instructor.
 We want you to feel relaxed and settled so that you make the most out of your experience!

 - Classes start on time.
 Classes are closed after the instructor begins, and entry into the class after this time is not guaranteed.

 - Classes are either 60, 75 or 90 minutes long.
 Each class is intended to be practised in its entirety.
 Leaving early needs to be cleared by the instructor before the start of class, and should be limited to emergency situations only.

-- We offer Bikram Yoga, Sumit's Yoga and Yin Yoga.
-We’re not here to make judgments about other types of yoga- they all have their place.
-Nonetheless, do not substitute postures from other types of yoga in your class.
+We offer Sumit’s Hot Vinyasa Flow, Bikram Hot Yoga, Hot Core Pilates and Yin Yoga.
+We love yoga and we embrace all styles of yoga!!
+We are respectful to the origins of each discipline and we would ask that you are too please… to help us kindly do not substitute postures from other types of yoga in your class this would be gratefully appreciated and will also help those newer to the practice to follow rather than get confused.
 If you are pregnant or have an injury, notify the instructor before class and they may suggest alternate or modified postures for your specific situation.

 - No shoes or socks in the yoga room.

 - No mobile phones in the yoga room.
 We understand emergency responders may need to keep their phones on them at all times.
 Notify the instructor before class if you need to bring electronics into the studio.

 - No chewing gum or food in the yoga room.

 - Come to class with a clean body and feet.
 We work hard to keep our studio clean and well maintained.
 Perfume and cigarette smoke can be very disturbing to others while practising.

 - Students in the front are examples to those behind them.
 Please help instructors maintain the focus and discipline of the room if you choose to practice in the front.